FrozenBurrito/id3stego/readme.md

 ## Future Features or Changes (To Do List)

-* (minor) Support for embedding multiple other files with one 'put' mode execution
+* (minor) Add support for embedding multiple other files with one 'put' mode execution
-* (minor) Custom frame description keys set by users with '-k' option
+* (minor) Add custom frame description keys set by users with '-k' option
     * id3stego uses the frame description key to search for and extract embedded frames containing file data
     * in v0.1, frame description key set as id3stego + 10 random chars to avoid collisions when embedding multiple files
-* (minor) Option to set output file name (or output file name prefix)
+* (minor) Add option to set output file name (or output file name prefix)
-* (minor) Option to strip (remove) all embedded files from input audio file in 'get' mode ('-s' flag)
+* (minor) Add option to strip (remove) all embedded files from input audio file in 'get' mode ('-s' flag)
     * Current version does not modify audio file in 'get' mode
 * (minor) Linux build and release
 * (minor/patch) Add check for tag size > 256mb, instead of relying on error propagation
 * (minor/patch) Add pre-check re whether audio file (ex: -a test.mp3) and specified other file (-o test.jpg) are in same working directory as id3stego.exe (or alternatives, e.g., output file pre-fix --> postfix + ensuring full path is not used to write output and extracted files)
-* (major) support for other files of size > 16mb (max id3v2 frame size) by embedding data into multiple frames (note: id3v2 tag size of 256mb)
+* (major) Add support for other files of size > 16mb (max id3v2 frame size) by embedding data into multiple frames (note: id3v2 tag size of 256mb)
 * (major) GUI -- immediate mode GUIs, like [egui](https://github.com/emilk/egui), are cool!

 ## License